MatPiq/polarvis_exercise/docs/instructions/instructions.md

 	       concepts do they operationalize?
 Are they scientifically relevant?

-	3. Cluster quality can be improved by brining the researcher into the loop and providing input to the clustering methods.
+	3. Cluster quality can be improved by bringing the researcher into the loop and providing input to the clustering methods.
 This can nudge the algorithms to better consider *your* particular research objective, prior knowledge and domain expertise.